-Trekker Nepal was started by a group of trained and experienced trekking professionals (two distinct kinds) with a combination of both having long experience in the sector and young and energetic professionals with fresh unorthodox look of the sector.
+Trekker Nepal was started by a group of trained and experienced trekking professionals (two distinct kinds) with a combination of both having long experience in the sector and young and energetic professionals with the fresh unorthodox look of the sector.

-Nepal is a very unique trekking destination due to the combination of various factors such as nature, geography, presence of several kinds climate and weather within small area, varieties of ethnic groups and their distinct culture and lifestyle, beautiful hills and tall mountains.
+Nepal is a unique trekking destination due to the combination of various factors such as nature, geography, the presence of several kinds climate and weather within a small area, varieties of ethnic groups and their distinct culture and lifestyle, beautiful hills and tall mountains.
 We aim to deliver this uniqueness to our clients as closely as possible.

 Nepal has many possible trekking areas but many of them remain in the shadow.
-We focus primarily on the less travelled and the unexplored areas of Nepal while also serving the popular trekking routes within Nepal.
+We focus primarily on the less traveled and the unexplored areas of Nepal while also serving the popular trekking routes within Nepal.
 We have been making our effort to connect people and empower remote local communities through the connections we make.

 Wangda Sherpa founder of Trekker Nepal was born in a small village located in the lower Everest region called Phedi (Okhaldhunga) and completed his higher secondary education from his own village.
 After his high school, he worked as a porter for an American couple to Everest Base Camp.
 The trek went very well for him because the couple decided to sponsor him for university education in private college.
 He got the opportunity to study tourism for two years.